tigergraph/ecosys/tutorials/GSQL.md

     ```
        gsql 25_load2.gsql
     ```

-    or in GSQL Shell editor, copy the content of [25_load2.gsql](./gsql/25_load2.gsql), and paste in GSQL shell editor to run.
+    You can either use the Query Editor in the Savanna (cloud) by copying the content of [25_load2.gsql](./gsql/25_load2.gsql), and pasting it into the query editor to run it.

+    Alternatively, navigate to the gsql folder and open a GSQL Shell in Bash by typing GSQL.
+Then, use @filename to execute a GSQL script file within the GSQL Shell.

+    ```
+     GSQL>@25_load2.gsql
+    ```

     The declarative loading script is self-explanatory.
 You define the filename alias for each data source, and use the LOAD statement to map the data source to the target schema elements-- vertex types, edge types, and vector attributes.
+    Copy the following in a gsql file-- load.gsql, And run it in bash shell `gsql load.gsql`.

     ```python
     USE GRAPH financialGraph